COM 372—Theory and Research in Intercultural Communication

 o Social class/support: Often, but not always, social class combines with purpose of immigration.
 Those who emigrate because they choose to do often have more financial support and higher social status (depending on the closeness of the culture to which one is immigrating and the firmness of the border between cultures).
 Refugees can be any social status, but, if the travel distance is far (such as from Southeast Asia to the U.S.) and transportation difficult, refugees are more likely to be lower income than voluntary immigrants.

-o Cohesion of group in the new culture, including a wide variety of factors such as ethnolinguistic vitality of the group in a given area or the new culture as a whole (for example, Brazilians moving to a region of Boston might find many stores, sports, clubs, and so on catering to Portuguese speakers; Brazilians moving to Normal, Illinois will not find the same), the number of people continuing to move (is it a continued immigration, or one of the past), segregation in the new area, and efforts of those in the new culture to maintain some cultural/historical link to the past.
+o Cohesion of group in the new culture, including a wide variety of factors such as ethnolinguistic vitality of the group in a given area (for example, Brazilians moving to a region of Boston might find many stores, sports, clubs, and so on catering to Portuguese speakers; Brazilians moving to Normal, Illinois will not find the same), the number of people continuing to move (is it a continued immigration, or one of the past), segregation in the new area, and efforts of those in the new culture to maintain some cultural/historical link to the past.

-Because of these factors, we can see that there can be a wide variety of patterns of adjustment of one group to another.
-Keefe and Padilla (1987) for example, note that there are many different types of Mexican Americans, depending on connection to language and history, region of country, and so on.
+There can be a wide variety of patterns of adjustment of one group to another.
+Keefe and Padilla (1987) for example, note that there are different types of Mexican American adjustment, depending on one’s connection to language and history, region of country, and so on.
 This aspect of “cultural adjustment” deals more at the group level of assimilation or pluralism.
 That is, these terms (which you learned earlier this semester) deal more with the degree to which an immigrant group or co-culture adopts the culture of the dominant or new culture.
 This level of adjustment is more often the topic of study of sociologists and anthropologists.

-Psychologists and communication scholars have tended more to focus on the individual level of adjustment, that is, the thought, emotional, and behavioral processes of adjustment (psychology), and the role of communication in both leading to “culture shock” (or “cross-cultural transition stress,” or any one of several names people might call this phenomenon) and in helping to reduce this stress.
+Psychologists and communication scholars tend to focus on the individual level of adjustment, that is, the thought, emotional, and behavioral processes of adjustment (psychology), and the role of communication in both leading to “culture shock” (or “cross-cultural transition stress,” or any one of several names people might call this phenomenon) and in helping to reduce this stress.